International Study Options

 Juniors and seniors in the majors listed above may spend the spring semester or academic year studying at the Institut d’Etudes Politiques de Paris (Sciences Po), one of the top-ranked universities in France.
 Students choose the English track, English/French track or French track for their courses in international relations, political science and economics.
 All students take a French language course or elective course taught in French each semester regardless of which track they are in.
 Students live in private accommodation throughout Paris.
 To be eligible for this program, students need a 3.3 USC GPA, junior standing, and three to five semesters of French (depending on the track selected).
 Students must make their own housing arrangements.

 Semester or Year in Berlin

 In conjunction with the Institute for the International Education of Students (IES), USC offers a program of study at the IES Center and Humboldt University, perfectly situated for exploring the city.
-Students receive intensive German language instruction during the first three weeks of the program, then enroll for the remainder of the semester at Humboldt University (in the spring semester) and/or courses offered at the IES Center (in the fall or spring semester).
-All courses are taught in German and are available in such disciplines as German economics, history, politics, art history, business, classics, international relations, political science, psychology, religion and sociology.
+Students receive intensive German language instruction during the first three weeks of the program, then enroll for the remainder of the semester at Humboldt University (in the spring semester only) and/or courses offered at the IES Center (in the fall or spring semester).
+All courses are taught in German and are available in such disciplines as economics, history, politics, art history, business, classics, international relations, political science, psychology, religion and sociology.
 Students are housed in private German homes and apartments.
 Students must have completed four semesters of college-level German to be eligible for this program.